e4c5/antikythera-examples/docs/signature_change.md

-How does method signature work?
+How does method signature changes work?
 --
 ```
 ┌─────────────────────────────────────────────────────────────────┐